PiotrSchodowski/cryptoAlert/README.md

    -  `interval` - set interval in milliseconds(default 10 minutes)

-   -  `selectedCrypto` - Provide the symbols of cryptocurrencies for which we should deliver data in alerts here.(default btc,eth,sol,avax,opt,arb,matic)
+   -  `selectedCrypto` - Provide the symbols of cryptocurrencies for which we should deliver data in alerts here.(default btc,eth)

 4. **Run application**
    -  **Command Line:**  `gradle clean build`